-Shopify was named as a “Challenger” because of its usability, popularity among midsize brands, and a large app store with hundreds of easy-to-install solutions.
-Below you can see how Magento and Shopify are positioned on the coordinate system with other strong players in the market of ecommerce platforms.
+In the same report, Shopify was listed as a “Challenger” because of its usability, popularity among midsize brands, and large app store with hundreds of easy-to-install solutions.
+Below you can see how Adobe and Shopify are positioned on Gartner’s coordinate system with other major ecommerce platforms.

 Geography.
 Magento is prevalent in the west, especially in the USA, while European countries, such as Great Britain and Germany, are not behind and actively use Magento.
 Here are the top countries with the most significant number of Magento-powered websites:

 Top Brands.
-Among leading brands powered by Magento are Coca-Cola, Seat, Helly Hansen, Timberland, Everlast, Land Rover, Ford, Omega, Missguided, Fred Perry, Björn Borg, Monin, etc.
+Among leading brands powered by Magento are Coca-Cola, Samsung, Seat, Helly Hansen, Everlast, Land Rover, Ford, Omega, Fred Perry, Liverpool Store, etc.

 Shopify vs Magento: Behind the Scenes

-The first thing you should know is that Magento has two editions: Magento Open Source (Community) and Magento Commerce (Enterprise) — the latter is an enterprise solution for large businesses.
+Magento has two editions: Magento Open Source (Community) and Adobe Commerce (Enterprise) — the latter is an enterprise solution for large businesses.

 It is self-hosted, which means you’ll have to find your own hosting, configure it, download and install the Magento 2 instance, buy a domain name, and an SSL certificate on your own.